sirisian/ecmascript-types/examples/typechallenges.md

 **Intersections versus flat objects.** Challenge 8 weakens its assertions from `Equal` to `Alike` because `Omit<T, K> & Readonly<Pick<T, K>>` is inter-assignable with the intended object but not identical to it.
 The builder edits records in place, returns the flat object, and passes the stronger assertion.
 That the harness had to weaken a test to accommodate the idiomatic TypeScript answer is small but telling: the type language's shape leaks into what the test is allowed to say.

 **Constraints versus checks.** These challenges are stated as generic *aliases* with constraints (`MyPick<T, K extends keyof T>`), and the builders are *functions*, so a bad argument is a thrown `TypeError` at the call rather than a constraint violation at the declaration.
-The two are not far apart: when a builder appears in a signature, the computed constraint form (`<T, K: keysOf(T)>`) restores the declaration-site check, and the thrown message is available in both cases.
+The two are not far apart: when a builder appears in a signature, the computed constraint form (`<T, K: keys(T)>`) restores the declaration-site check, and the thrown message is available in both cases.
 What the builder gives up is being checkable before its arguments are known; what it gains is saying which property was missing.

 **Where TypeScript wins, or draws.** Concat, Push, and Unshift: three of a hundred and ninety, and all three the same win.
 Variadic tuple spread is purpose-built syntax, `[U, ...T]` says it in six characters, and no reflection call will be shorter.
 Two more are honest draws.
 Absolute (529) stringifies and strips a minus in both languages, because the challenge specifies a string result and neither is doing arithmetic.
 AnyOf (949) is the more interesting one: truthiness is a property of values, but the challenge has no values, so the falsy set is enumerated by hand either way and all that differs is `.some` against recursion.
 When a problem is genuinely about types rather than about values wearing types, the two models converge, and that is worth knowing about the ones where they do not.
 The far end of the same scale is MinusOne (2257), where the encoding costs five helper types, a digit lookup table, and three passes over a reversed string to compute `n - 1`, and buys no range for the trouble, since the input literal is a float64 in both languages before either solution starts.